Guide to the Law Dames records, 1951-1973

 - School of Law Reference Collection, 1934-1999 (University Archives/David M. Rubenstein Rare Book & Manuscript Library)

-[Identification of item], Duke Law Dames records, University Archives, Duke University.
+[Identification of item], Duke Law Dames records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Duke Law Dames records were received by the University Archives as a transfer in 1974.